Steaf23/BingoReloaded/AutoBingo.md

 - ### `/autobingo playerdata <load | save | remove> <player_name>`
 	Manage player data manually, should be used if the config options don't provide enough freedom in how you want to use player data.
-  (or when you need to recover data in ceratin situations).
+  (or when you need to recover data in certain situations).

 	Arguments:
   - *Required** `<load | save | remove>`: Specify whether to load, save, or remove player data.